UF-COP-3053-Group/COP-3503-Project/Readme.md

 The basic breakdown of responsibilities:

-Justin : Parser, Calculator, Constant, and Main
+Justin : Parser, Calculator, Expression, Operator, Token, Number, Constant, and Main.
+Parts of Integer, and general bugs.

 Ian : Exponent (which was later made a member function of all the Number subclasses) and Tokenizer , Rational class constructors

 Hanif : Rational Class , also getting Integer to work with Parser later.

-Kyle : Integer, main, Constant, Log bug fixes
+Kyle : Integer, Main, Constant, Log bug fixes

 Tylor : Radical Class